 If you’re concerned about the cost of adding outdoor amenities to your property, there are solutions.
 You could increase residents’ rent to cover costs, or you could charge residents a small amenity fee.

-3 popular examples of outdoor amenities
+3 popular outdoor amenities

 If you’re looking to upgrade your apartment or gated community with outdoor amenities, you might not know where to start.